 For starters, the drama was filled with plot-holes that became more of an issue as time went by.
-Lee Jong Suk’s character was actually made up and drawn by Han Hyo Joo’s character.
+Lee Jong Suk’s character is literally a character made up and drawn by Han Hyo Joo’s character.
 In a way, she was his God and she created him.

 The father well aware of his daughter’s ideal man went ahead and chose him over his own life when he was just a drawing.

 Do you get me?